-Introduce us to your younger self.
+Introduce us to your younger self

 During my formative years, I won a Blue Peter badge for naming Goldie the Labrador; had two pieces of work displayed in the Vision On gallery; won a silver shield at the Kingston Music Festival for playing The Entertainer on the descant recorder.
-I also once played James Galway’s gold flute.
-None of this mattered.
-Much to my shame, I failed the interview to appear on Crackerjack for not knowing the names of all of the Beatles.
+I also once played James Galway’s golden flute.
+None of this mattered because, to my shame, I failed the interview to appear on Crackerjack for not knowing the names of all of the Beatles.

+I was!
 Being part of a large family has both advantages and disadvantages.
 Never having your parents’ undivided attention fell into both categories.
 Rarely finding a place in which it was possible to be quiet was difficult for me.
 I found solace in reading, which remains one of the only legitimate excuses to be unsociable.

 How and when did you start writing?

 To be honest, I was completely gob-smacked.
 I had only found out about the competition – two days before the closing date for entries – when attending the Winchester Writers’ Conference.
 For once, I just happened to be in the right place at the right time.
-(Something you can never do if you give up.)
+(Something that can never happen if you give up.)
 My real incentive for entering wasn’t the thought of winning; it was to discover if I was a contender.

 Except that I wasn’t.

-In a year when book sales really started to nose-dive, Half-truths and White Lies sold reasonably well.
+In a year when book sales started to nose-dive, Half-truths and White Lies sold reasonably well.
 Told that my publicity would be taken care of, I did what I had always done.
 I wrote.